Bohm diffusion: Description

-History

 It was first observed in 1949 by David Bohm, E. H. S. Burhop, and Harrie Massey while studying magnetic arcs for use in isotope separation.
 It has since been observed that many other plasmas follow this law.
 Fortunately there are exceptions where the diffusion rate is lower, otherwise there would be no hope of achieving practical fusion energy.
 In Bohm's original work he notes that the fraction 1/16 is not exact; in particular "the exact value of [the diffusion coefficient] is uncertain within a factor of 2 or 3."
 Lyman Spitzer considered this fraction as a factor related to plasma instability.